kosli-dev/cli/docs.kosli.com/content/tutorials/simulating_a_devops_system.md

 ```

 Here, using the bare environment name (eg production) always refers to the latest snapshot
-in that environment.
+in that Environment (currently #2).
 You can also use the
 Kosli CLI to check what was running in previous snapshots.

 Find what was running in snapshot #1 in production:

 ```shell {.command}